mpereda/clusterBip/README.md

 clusterBip written by Ignacio Tamarit, María Pereda, and Jose A. Cuesta

 # LICENSE
-This library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This python fuction is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 # clusterBip
-clusterBip is a Python library to cluster bipartite data sets based on the statistical significance of coincidences.
+clusterBip is a Python fuction to cluster bipartite data sets based on the statistical significance of coincidences.

 # Quickstart
 **install:**